 Etiquette is a set of rules and habits commonly accepted in a culture or society.
-Within the UK Self Catering Accommodation industry, most Owners and Guests abide by these rules and practices.
+Within the UK Holiday Accommodation industry, most Owners and Guests abide by these rules and practices.
 These etiquette habits, rules and practices reduce problems and frustrations

 By demonstrating etiquette, as Owners we are clear about the terms of stay, flexibility, and what forms part of house rules.
 We provide clear information throughout the booking process, from enquiry to booking, from arrival to departure.

-For many Guests, it is their first time to stay in the UK or indeed meet “Owners” of a holiday rental, most Guests are accustomed to a corporate Hotel or global travel where all amenities and activities are provided for.
-For many Guests it is their first time understanding such etiquette that is practiced within the UK Self Catering Accommodation industry.
+For many Guests, it is their first time to stay in the UK or indeed meet “Owners” of a Holiday Accommodation rental.
+Most Guests are accustomed to a corporate Hotel or global travel where often all amenities and activities are provided for without any direct contact or relationship.
+With the exponential increase in staycation globally as well in the UK, many Guests and Hosts demonstrate and follow etiquette.

-As Owners, we have set aside personal time to “meet and greet” you in person.
-To ensure you are given a welcome and to settle in, be provided information such as WIFI, property access, refuse & recycling, central heating.
+We set aside personal time to “meet and greet” you at arrival.
+To ensure you are given a welcome and to settle in, be provided the essential information such as WIFI, property access, refuse & recycling and central heating.
 Often, we answer those “last minute questions” that were thought of on the journey.
+All Guests prefer the assurance in meeting the Owners, and receive a better experience in settling in, rather than arriving at a closed property and be left with instructions after a long journey.
 Unlike a hotel that offers a 24 x 7 concierge service, which is part of your hotel bill; Owners set aside their personal time demonstrating etiquette, care, and professionalism.

-- We encourage you to read our information, which is both readily available on our website and sent to you.
+- We encourage you to read our information, available on our website and sent to you.
 We include an “Access Statement” so that you have a detailed view of the property.
-We have “Terms of Stay”, which are commonly reflected across Holiday let properties in the UK, Lastly, we have a comprehensive “Handbook” that contains all the supporting information needed including urgent contact numbers, instruction manuals for appliances and our safety checks including Gas Safety certificates.
+We have “Terms of Stay”, which are commonly reflected across Holiday let properties in the UK, Finally a comprehensive “Handbook” that contains all the supporting information needed including urgent contact numbers, instruction manuals for appliances and our safety checks including Gas Safety certificates.

 - We encourage you to stay in contact, and to ask questions.
 This is essential part of our etiquette.
 This ensures that you get the best out of your stay by being prepared.
 We offer an effective messaging strategy for help or support.